Ruwanthalankeshwara17/integrate_dotnetcore_identityserver4/README.md

-# Adding custom claims to accesstoken
+# Adding custom claims to accesstoken using identityserver4 and dotnet-core 3.1

 # Used Technologies